-Join Richard Stim for an in-depth discussion in this video Automobile expenses, part of Music Taxes and Accounting.
+Join Richard Stim for an in-depth discussion in this video Automobile expenses, part of Taxes and Accounting for Music.

 - The IRS lets you deduct music business use of your car.…One thing to keep in mind however,…is you can't deduct the cost of driving…from your home to a job and back home.…That's considered a non-deductible commuting expense.…However you can deduct the cost of driving…to a temporary work location…outside the area in which you live…and you can deduct the cost of driving…between multiple job locations in one day.…Business-related parking fees and tolls are deductible…unless they are part of your commute.…

 There are two ways to calculate the car expense deduction:…you can use the standard mileage rate…which requires relatively little record keeping…or deduct your actual expenses…which requires more record keeping…but might give you a larger deduction.…Whichever way you choose,…you'll need to have records showing…how many miles you drive for business.…In the past, musicians kept a mileage logbook…for this purpose but nowadays…technology provides mileage tracking apps.…

 The easiest way to deduct car expenses…is to take the standard mileage rate.…